saucelabs/elemental-next/frontend/docs/updated-tips/42-one-test-multiple-browsers-parallel/ruby.md

   - 'sauce'
 level: 2
 category: 'remote'
+language: ruby
 ---

-# How To Run A Test On Multiple Browsers, In Parallel
+# How to Run a Test on Multiple Browsers, In Parallel

 ## Intro